Welcome To Vanguard Concrete Coating

 Concrete Floor Repair & Coating Services

-concrete flooring expert specializing in concrete polishing, floor cleaning,
+flooring expert specializing in concrete polishing, floor cleaning, installation

-installation of polyurethane and epoxy floor coatings of indoor cement surfaces,
+of polyurethane and epoxy floor coatings of indoor cement surfaces, and the

-and the restoration of concrete floors for industrial, commercial, and
+restoration of concrete floors for industrial and commercial clients in Holland,

-floors, warehouse floors, as well as bathroom floors, and/or break room floors
+warehouse floors, as well as bathroom floors, and/or break room floors in

-concrete garage floors.
-See our high quality repair work by
+factories.
+See our high quality repair work by visiting our

 Resinous Floor Coatings